 The Board has considered how each principle is applied and provides below an explanation of the approach taken in relation to each and how they support the Company’s medium to long-term success.

 In the last 12 months, the Board has introduced a rolling Board agenda plan to ensure that all matters which the Board should consider each year are addressed.
-This allows for presentations from senior management so that the Board benefits from wider input than only from the Executive Directors.
+This allows for presentations from senior management so that the Board benefits from wider input than the Executive Directors.